lymereJ/equest_batch_proc_docs/README.md

 A good definition of a batch process can be found on [Wikipedia](https://en.wikipedia.org/wiki/Batch_processing) and is defined as follow:
 > Batch processing is the execution of a series of jobs in a program on a computer without manual intervention (non-interactive).

 In the context of whole-building energy simulation, batch processing is the execution of a series of simulation without having interact with the simulation software.
+Batch processing is required when a large amount of simulations are necessary.

 # Batch processing in eQUEST
-The batch processing capability of eQUEST is a powerful tool
+Batch processing in eQUEST is a powerful tool.